To Be Announced

-February 23, 2013 — The Nordica Trio will perform a concert at Nordica Auditorium on the campus of the University of Maine at Farmington sponsored by the Arts Institute of Western Maine.
-The trio will perform works by Vanhall, Schoenfield, Mozart and Schumann.
-The varied program will include works for violin, clarinet and piano as well as for viola, clarinet and piano.
-This concert of widely varying styles will take place at 7:30 in the evening.
-Tickets are $12 at the door.
-UMF students and under 18 are free.
+February 23, 2013 — The Nordica Trio performed a concert at Nordica Auditorium on the campus of the University of Maine at Farmington sponsored by the Arts Institute of Western Maine.
+The trio performed works by Vanhall, Bartok, Mozart and Schumann.
+The varied program included works for violin, clarinet and piano as well as for viola, clarinet and piano.
+This concert of widely varying styles took place at 7:30 in the evening.
+Tickets: $12 at the door.
+UMF students and under 18: free.

 April 2 and 3, 2012 — The Nordica Trio performed a series of concerts in Mt.
 Blue RSU 9 school district sponsored by the Kingfield Pops.
 The trio performed a lively concert focusing on the idea of dance inspired music for elementary, middle school and high school students in the district.

 May 17 and 18, 2011 — The Nordica Trio performed a series of concerts in Mt.
 Blue RSU 9 school district sponsored by the Kingfield Pops.
 4 concerts were performed during these two days for the elementary students in the district.
 The concerts were well received by all, and many interesting and insightful questions were taken from each group of students by the members of the trio.
 One of the unique benefits of educational concerts offered by the Nordica Trio is the ability (with only three members) to demonstrate instruments from the string, woodwind and percussion families.